Today, we are learning about the most basic concept- Electric Current.

 If you are into Electrical Engineering, you keep hearing this term now and then.

-There are many things to learn about it- What is Electric Current?
-How does Electric Current generate?
+There are many things to learn about it- ‘what is Electric Current?’ and ‘how does Electric Current generate?’.

 An atom consists of the smallest tiny particle – proton, electron, and neutron.
 These particles are having a different charge.
-Proton gives positive, an electron gives negative charge and neutron gives no charge (neutral).
+Proton gives positive, an electron gives the negative charge, and neutron gives no charge (neutral).

 As the free electron is moving in the orbit, the atom is electrical in nature.
 Particles like protons and electrons are responsible for generating electric current.